tc39/proposal-temporal/README.md

 that brings a DateTime API similar to Java 8's to the ECMAScript language.

 Because of the size of the problem domain, this proposal brings only two standard objects.
-The remaining object will be left for later proposals.
+The remaining objects will be left for later proposals.
 See below for details.

 ## Standard objects defined in this proposal

-Class name      | Description                                                         | Example
+Object name     | Description                                                         | Example
 ----------------|---------------------------------------------------------------------|-------------
 `LocalDateTime` | A date and a time without any time zone reference.                  | `2017-12-31T12:00:00` `ZonedDateTime` | A date and a time, at a specific instant in time, with a time zone. | `2017-12-31T12:00:00-08:00 America/New_York`

 ### Other standard objects in this module (TBD)

-Class name      | Description                                                         | Example
+Object name     | Description                                                         | Example
 ----------------|---------------------------------------------------------------------|-------------
 `Instant`       | A point on the universal timeline, typically represented in UTC.    | `2017-12-31T20:00:00Z` `OffsetDateTime`| A date, time, and fixed offset from UTC.                            | `2017-21-31T08:00:00-08:00`